mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - We have used dask in some of our Jupyter notebooks.
 Dask gives you a pandas-like API but lets you work on data that is too big to fit in memory.
 Dask can be used on a single machine or a cluster.
 Most analyses done for this project were done on a single machine.
 Please start by reviewing the [docs](https://dask.org/) to learn more about it.

+- Or refer this quick Dask[overview](https://www.youtube.com/watch?v=ods97a5Pzw0) video or the Dask [Cheatsheet](https://dask.pydata.org/en/latest/_downloads/daskcheatsheet.pdf) to get familiar with the workflow.

 -[This](https://github.com/aSquare14/Git-Cheat-Sheet) will help you get started with GIT.
 For visual thinkers this [tutorial](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx) can be a good start.